Stamford Museum & Nature Center Forms Science Advisory Council

 The Stamford Museum & Nature Center (SM&NC) is proud to announce the formation of a Science Advisory Council, created to guide the design and development of its new Astronomy & Physical Science Center.

 The Council’s diverse membership is comprised of distinguished educational leaders from across the region including*:

-• Dr. Joel Adelberg, Assistant Superintendent for Curriculum & Instruction, Bedford Central School District
+• Dr. Joel Adelberg, Superintendent, Bedford Central School District

 • Dr. Marcel Agüeros, Associate Professor of Astronomy, Columbia University

 • Dr. Stephon Alexander, Professor of Physics, Brown University & President, National Society of Black Physicists

 • Dr. Michael Alfano, Dean, College of Education, Sacred Heart University